zfifteen/z-sandbox/docs/elliptical_billiard_model.md

 ## Overview

 The Elliptical Billiard Model is a novel approach to integer factorization that models the problem as **wavefront propagation on a curved manifold**.
-It leverages the geometric properties of ellipses in logarithmic space to identify factor candidates through self-interference patterns.
+It leverages the geometric properties of hyperbolas (xy=N) or Cassini ovals (product-distance level sets) to identify factor candidates through self-interference patterns, respecting the multiplicative structure of factorization.

 ## Mathematical Framework